angoca/db2admintools/README.md

    * By default it reads db2greg db2greg file from /opt/ibm/db2/v10.5 installation.
    * To overide default behavior, define the DB2_DIR with th installation directory.
    * As advise, define the DB2_DIR variable in the .profile or .bashrc.
+ * db2chdirs
+   * Attaches to any remote node, and tries a connection to any local and remote database.
+   * Even if the connection or attachment is not successful because of the password, it allows to detect invalid catalogations.
+   * By default it reads db2greg db2greg file from /opt/ibm/db2/v10.5 installation.
+   * To overide default behavior, define the DB2_DIR with th installation directory.
+   * As advise, define the DB2_DIR variable in the .profile or .bashrc.